cognusion/AllHandsOnDeck/README.md

 ### outputlog

-Specifies where you want regular output to go (versus stdin).
+Specifies where you want regular output to go (versus stdout).

 ### usesshagent